Akiak7/ClimaticBiomePlacement/main/resources/assets/climaticbiomesjbg/BiomeLists/README.txt

 - island(id)

 Can be used in ocean biome tables to create biome islands when noise surpasses an internal threshold.
+For island biomes it is usually preferred to just use biome(id).

 - noise(firstId, threshold, secondId)